 Questrade is best known for offering rock-bottom commissions for trading stocks.
 You can buy and sell individual stocks for as low as $4.95 per trade.
 Questrade even introduced commission-free purchases for any ETF in North America.

-You can open your own self-directed investing account with Questrade with as little as $1,000, and unlike the big discount brokerages there’s no annual administration fee for smaller accounts.
+You can open your own self-directed investing account with Questrade with as little as $1,000.
+Unlike the big discount brokerages there’s no annual administration fee for smaller accounts.
 You’ll even get $50 in free trades when you open an account.

 All of these reasons are why I recommend Questrade over any other online platform as the top discount brokerage for beginner investors and for more frequent traders.

 We recently received this email from James:

 I’ve moved all my investments ‘in kind’ from a financial planner to Questrade.
 The idea was to cut down on costs and have more control.
 My strategy is to invest in index funds and have a long term passive strategy (couch potato style).

 However I have found the Questrade interface to be very confusing.
 I’ve never traded before or used a trading site of any kind.

 Could you put together a ‘baby steps’ tutorial, right from the basics on how to use Questrade?